 SVN submodules are defined in the file

-.gitsvnextmodules, which has the following format:
+.gitsvnextmodules, which has

 - path specifies the submodule location relative to the working tree root.